dmfay/massive-js/frameworks.md

 ## Synchronous Wrapped Connection

-If you need to be able to acquire an already-connected connected instance synchronously without a central `app` or similar object, you can wrap connection in your own module and `require` it where you need it.
+If you need to be able to acquire an already-connected instance synchronously without a central `app` or similar object, you can wrap connection in your own module and `require` it where you need it.

 ### db.js